-The MCP3914 incorporates a phase delay generator which ensures that each pair of ADCs (CH0/1, CH2/3, CH4/5, CH6/7) are converting the inputs with a fixed delay between them.
-The eight ADCs are synchronously sampling, but the averaging of modulator outputs is delayed so that the SINC filter outputs (thus the ADC outputs) show a fixed phase delay, as determined by the PHASE0/1 register setting.
-The odd channels (CH1,3,5,7) are the reference channels for the phase delays of each pair, they set the time reference.
+The MCP3912 incorporates a phase delay generator which ensures that each pair of ADCs (CH0/1, CH2/3) are converting the inputs with a fixed delay between them.
+The four ADCs are synchronously sampling, but the averaging of modulator outputs is delayed so that the SINC filter outputs (thus the ADC outputs) show a fixed phase delay as determined by the PHASE register setting.
+The odd channels (CH1,3) are the reference channels for the phase delays of each pair, and set the time reference.
 Typically, these channels can be the voltage channels for a polyphase energy metering application.
-These odd channels are synchronous at all times, so they are becoming ready, and output a data ready pulse, at the same time.
-The even channels (CH0/2/4/6) are delayed, compared to the time reference (CH1/3/5/7), by a fixed amount of time defined for each pair channel in the PHASE0/1 reaisters.
+These odd channels are synchronous at all times, so they become ready and output a data ready pulse at the same time.
+The even channels (CH0/2) are delayed, compared to the time reference (CH1/3), by a fixed amount of time defined for each pair channel in the PHASE register.

-The two PHASE0/1 registers are split into four 12-bit banks that represent the delay between each pair of channels.
-The equivalence is defined with the Table 5-8.
-Each phase value (PHASEA/B/C/D)

-represents the delay of the even channel with respect to the associated odd channel with an 11-bit plus sign, MSB-first two's complement code.
+The PHASE register is split into two 12-bit banks that represent the delay between each pair of channels.
+The equivalence is defined in Table 5-8.
+Each phase value (PHASEA/B) represents the delay of the even channel with respect to the associated odd channel with an 11-bit plus sign, MSB-first two's complement code.
 This code indicates how many DMCLK periods there are between each channel in the pair. (see Equation 5-5).
 Since the odd channels are the time reference, when PHASEX<11:0> is positive, the even channel of the pair is lagging and the odd channel is leading.
 When PHASEX<11:0> is negative, the even channel of the pair is leading and the odd channel is lagging.

-TABLE 5-8: PHASE DELAYS EQUIVALENCE
+TABLE 5-8:PHASE DELAYSEQUIVALENCE

 Pair of channels Phase Bank Register Map Position

-CH1/CH0 PHASEA<11:0> PHASE1<11:0>
+CH1/CH0 PHASEA<11:0> PHASE<11:0>

-CH3/CH2 PHASEB<11:0> PHASE1<23:12>
+CH3/CH2 PHASEB<11:0> PHASE<23:12>

-CH5/CH4 PHASEC<11:0> PHASE0<11:0>

-CH7/CH6 PHASED<11:0> PHASE0<23:12>

-$$Total \ Delay = \frac{PHASEX < 11:0 > Decimal \ Code}{DMCLK}$$ where: X = A/B/C/D
+Total Delay = PHASEX<11:0> Decimal Code DMCLK where: X = A A/B

-The timing resolution of the phase delay is 1/DMCLK or $1 \ \mu s$ in the default configuration with MCLK = 4 MHz.
+The timing resolution of the phase delay is 1/DMCLK or 1 μ s in the default configuration with MCLK = 4 MHz.